 Step II – Prepare for What's Ahead

 When you first go keto, chances are you'll experience the "keto flu."
-The keto flu is side effect of glycogen depletion and electrolyte imbalances that happen in the first week or two of going keto.
+The keto flu is a side effect of glycogen depletion and electrolyte imbalances that happens in the first week or two of going keto.
 Symptoms include headaches, muscle pains, nausea, fatigue, and brain fog.